 Top To-Do’s at Balboa Park

 Many people will tell you the best thing to do at Balboa Park is go to the San Diego Zoo.
 It really is one of the best zoo’s I’ve ever been to.
-(Read my Zoo review and roundup of San Diego Zoo discounts or save with Balboa Park activity deals).
-Also, check the top Balboa Park activities.
+(Read my Zoo review and roundup of San Diego Zoo discounts or skip down to find out how to save on Balboa Park activities).

 San Diego Model Railroad Museum and Mingei International Museum are also among the most popular museums in San Diego, both located at Balboa Park, along with more than a dozen others.
 Are you an art, science, history geek (we are), or a military buff?
 You won’t be disappointed.